Cryrivers/manta-style/README.md

 ## Usage

-### Create mock api `config.ts`
+### Create mock API configuration

-You could use following config for test purpose.
+You could use following configuration for test purpose.
 For more information about syntax, please check out [Syntax](./documentation/syntax.md).

 ```ts
 interface User {